jesperberth/automationclass/lab08/lab8.md

 Open a browser and go to the ansible tower URL its on the whiteboard

-Log in with your user and password
+ Log in user and password will be given by instructor

 ![Alt text](pics/01_ansible_tower_login.png?raw=true "Login to ansible tower")